close

 Sponsor Intake

-Before you begin
+Before you offer support

 Below, we outline the distinctions between some very important roles in many people's recovery journeys: